Charlie's Poetry & Prose - Intro

 Walking on light layers of snow

-but tasting whiffs of spring
+but sensing whiffs of spring

 hiding just around the corner.